Need Help With A Move In Deposit? Here Are Ways To Get Moving Money

 You can also get the Community Development Block Grants offered by Community Action Agencies.
 All of these grants come with different requirements and application procedures, but each can go a long way if you need help with move-in deposit coverage.

-3. Talk With Your Employer
+3. Ask Your Employer for Relocation Assistance

 You may not know it, but the company you work for may have a program set up to assist employees with moving needs, even if you’re relocating within your same city.
 In addition, if you’re moving for a new job, talk to your boss or human resources.